forgi86/dynonet/README.md

 A 15-min presentation about dynoNet is available [here](https://www.youtube.com/watch?v=SrrlhGPLBrA&t=55s).

 # Folders:
-* [torchid](torchid):  PyTorch implementation of the linear dynamical operator (aka G-block in the paper) used in dynoNet
+* [dynonet](src/dynonet):  PyTorch implementation of the linear dynamical operator (aka G-block in the paper) used in dynoNet
 * [examples](examples): examples using dynoNet for system identification
 * [util](util): definition of metrics R-square, RMSE, fit index
 * [doc](doc): paper & slides